 Function add appears to have two parameters.
 But all functions in Cinnameg really have just one parameter.
 The add function takes one parameter and returns a function.
 Initially, add is waiting for its first parameter, x.
 When you evaluate add(2), you get a function that is remembering that x is 2, and is waiting to get the value of y.
-Functions defined in this way are called curried functions.1 in C++ to create a 5×5 array, then you can use two indices, such as A[2][3], to get a particular integer from the two-dimensional array, or you can use just one index, such as A[2], to get the entire row at index 2.
-A is a two-dimensional array of integers, A[2] is a one-dimensional array of integers and A[2][3] is an integer.
-Analogously, add is a function that takes two numbers and produces a number, (add 2) is a function that takes one number and produces a number, and (add 2 3) is a number.
+Functions defined in this way are called curried functions.

 There is an analogy between curried functions and multi-dimensional arrays.
 Some languages, including C++ and Java, treat a two-dimensional array as an array of arrays.
-If you declare
+If you declare int A[5][5];

-'''

-int A[5][5];

-'''